-This menopause blood test analyses biomarkers which support good bone healthhormones including follicle stimulating hormone, luteinising hormone and oestrogen, together with testosterone, thyroid function and cortisol.
-The changes in hormone levels also impact your risk of developing heart disease and osteoporosis.
-Which is why our menopause test also includes magnesium, vitamin D, calcium, and cholesterol.
+This menopause blood test analyses biomarkers which support good bone health, cardiovascular health as well as hormone health including oestrogen, progesterone, testosterone, thyroid function and cortisol.
+The changes in hormone levels significantly impact your risk of developing heart disease and osteoporosis.
+This is why our menopause test also includes magnesium, vitamin D as well as a cholesterol panel.

 In addition to the well-recognised physical symptoms associated with the menopause, the drop in hormones can cause changes in mood.
 Feelings of anxiety and low mood can be made worse by other menopausal symptoms like a lack of sleep.